mcasimir/devise-i18n-views/README.md

 ## Submit or edit a translation for devise-i18n-views

 * Fork the latest master
-* Create a translation file or edit an existing one under `locales`
+* Create a translation file or edit an existing one under `config/locales`
 * Make a pull request

 ## Copyright